Introduction

 It did not remove deadlines.

-This did not fix stress at the root all by itself.
+This process did not fix stress at the root all by itself.

 But it helped me create calm moments.